18 cheap (and free) things to do with kids to keep them entertained during the school holidays

 15. Document summer adventures in a diary

-Asking your children to draw or write down their adventures in a diary will not only help their learning but it’s a mindful experience to share.
-Let them choose the design and find some colourful pens so they can get as creative as they want with it.
+Encouraging your children to draw or write down their adventures in a diary will not only help their learning, but be more mindful of their experiences.
+Let them choose the design and find some colourful pens so they can get as creative as they want.

-Journaling also encourages children to observe the world around them, help explore emotions and improve their storytelling.
-It’s also something to treasure over the years and look back on one day.
+Journaling also encourages children to observe the world around them, explore emotions and improve their storytelling.
+Plus, these diaries will be something to treasure over the years and look back on when they get older.

 diary-journal-1440-x-1120